-- (1) Disciplinary proceedings under this Canon may be instituted against any Clerk in Holy Orders alleging any of the following acts or omissions:- - (a) doing any act in contravention of the laws ecclesiastical of Jersey; - (b) failing to do any act required by the laws ecclesiastical of Jersey; - (c) neglect or inefficiency in the performance of the duties of his office;

-- (d) conduct unbecoming or inappropriate to the office and work of a Clerk in Holy Orders; - (e) conduct leading to a breakdown in pastoral relationship between Priest and parish. - (2) In the case of a minister licensed to serve in the Deanery by the Bishop the licence shall not be terminated by reason of that person's misconduct otherwise than by way of such proceedings.
+- (1) Disciplinary proceedings under this Canon may be instituted against any Clerk in Holy Orders alleging any of the following acts or omissions - (a) doing any act in contravention of the laws ecclesiastical of Jersey; - (b) failing to do any act required by the laws ecclesiastical of Jersey; - (c) neglect or inefficiency in the performance of the duties of his office; - (d) conduct unbecoming or inappropriate to the office and work of a Clerk in Holy Orders; - (e) failing to comply with the duty to have due regard to House of Bishops' guidance on safeguarding children and vulnerable adults set out in Canon C9. - (2) In the case of a minister licensed to serve in the Deanery by the Bishop the licence shall not be terminated by reason of that person's misconduct otherwise than by way of such proceedings.